JWilsonDeveloper/MartHelpr/README.txt

 Application Title: MartHelpr
 Application Purpose: This program is a GUI-based bill-splitting desktop application, allowing its users to upload transactions and divide their costs among payers.
 It also allows users to view and edit previous transactions, and generate reports.
-It generates and interfaces with a MySQL database to store and access saved information.
+It interfaces with a MySQL database to store and access saved information.

 Author: James Wilson
 Email: jwi3581@wgu.edu